-on commercial marketing strategies like rebranding or valuebased pricing.
+Although consumers expect organizations to profit from marketing goods and services, they prefer that certain types of organizations abide by communal obligations.
+Consumers should therefore perceive a normative breach, or a taboo trade-off, when organizations operating within communally-focused domains, like religion and healthcare, rely on commercial marketing strategies like rebranding or value-priced pricing.
 Commercial marketing that is especially transparent may anger consumers and cause backlash against the organization.
-We use religious and pharmaceutical marketing as case studies to examine negative response to commercial marketing in communally focused domains.
+We use religious and pharmaceutical marketing as case studies to examine negative response to commercial-marketing in communally-focused domains.
 We also test the efficacy of rhetorical justifications, which highlight communal aspects of organizational practices, to assuage distress and reduce backlash.

 Religious organizations are using commercial marketing techniques to compete with the secular world for the allegiance of worshipers.
-Because congregants generally believe that a church's purpose is to promote communal endeavors (and not simply recruit paying members), we question whether these strategies undermine the perceived sanctity of religious organizations and gauge the extent to which communally focused justifications restore that sanctity.
-Likewise, in the domain of health care, consumers tend to favor a communal focus and often endorse the view that medical care should be provided as needed, rather than on the ability or willingness to pay.
-As with religious consumers, health care consumers should be distressed by transparent commercial strategies that signal a market approach to patient care.
-This seems particularly salient for pharmaceuticals and the value-based pricing of lifesaving drugs (Gregson et al. 2005).
+Because congregants generally believe that a church's purpose is to promote communal endeavors (and not simply recruit paying members), we question whether these strategies undermine the perceived sanctity of religious organizations and gauge the extent to which communally-focused justifications restore that sanctity.
+Likewise, in the domain of healthcare, consumers tend to favor a communal focus and often endorse the view that medical care should be provided as needed rather than on the ability or willingness to pay.
+As with religious consumers, healthcare consumers should be distressed by transparent commercial strategies that signal a market approach to patient care.
+This seems particularly salient for pharmaceuticals and the value-pricing of lifesaving drugs (Gregson, Sparrowhawk, Mauskopf, and Paul 2005).
 What both types of organizations have in common is that they may successfully justify their behavior by shifting perceptions to communal responsibilities.

 The use of commercial marketing strategies in communal domains has important implications for consumer goals and well-being.
 Successful commercial marketing strategies may benefit consumers by encouraging religious participation and medication adherence, both of which have been associated with better health and longer life (McCullough and Willoughby 2009).
-However, if commercial strategies suggest a conspicuous market approach to religion and health care, then consumers may be alienated and either disengage or lash out.
+However, if commercial strategies suggest a conspicuous market approach to religion and healthcare, then consumers may be alienated and either disengage or lash out.

-In what follows, we present a model that predicts the thoughts, feelings, and behaviors that result when commercial marketing strategies appear in communally focused domains.
+In what follows, we present a model that predicts the thoughts, feelings and behaviors that result when commercial marketing strategies appear in communally-focused domains.
 We then examine the processes by which consumer distress may be rhetorically mitigated.